5nizza/5nizza.github.io/_posts/2015-06-29-how-does-smvtoaig-handle-ltlspec.md

   * why does `smvtoaig` introduce signal `IGNORE_LTL`?
   * why does `smvtoaig` for every input introduce one latch?

-If you know a better description of how `smvtoaig` works -- please let me know!
+If you know a better description of how `smvtoaig` works -- let me know!